TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/docs/week-01/2023-09-28-Co-Creation.md

 -I was excited about the idea of pairprogramming and working with others over shared code while still doing independent development.
 -Learning gitpod was extremely clumsy.

+///riparian///
+Looking back on the first weeks of DSA, I would say the most important thing you can do to 'get ahead' is to become extremely familiar with all of the gitpod and web based github interfaces.
+Even if you don't like using them, and prefer CLI.
+I also would advise trying to find someone to work with early on, because it will not be possible to do all of the assignments as required for the points if you have to rely on spontaneous collaboration.